suncoast-devs/handbook/lessons/react-intro/index.md

 ))
 ```

-Remembering from our [lesson on JavaScript iteration](/lessons/js-iteration) we
+In our [lesson on JavaScript iteration](/lessons/js-iteration] we can
-can use `map` to turn an array of one type of element (say a JavaScript object
+demonstrated that `map` can turn an array of one type of element (say a
-in this case) into an array of another type of element, (<NewsArticle/> in this
+JavaScript object in this case) into an array of another type of element,
-case)
+(<NewsArticle/> in this case)

 So what is happening here is a transformation from the first array to the
 second.